Care of all creation

 Chickens for Change

 Hens are part of the ecosystem on the Motherhouse ground and provide fresh produce for our Sisters and guests in our Dining Room.
-Eggs, a source of high quality protein, also are donated to local food banks and soup kitchens.
+Between 2014-2020, we donated 320 dozen eggs, a source of high-quality protein, to local food banks and soup kitchens.

 Bees for Beauty

 In the tradition of the working farm and apiary that our Sisters operated on the grounds in the early 1900s, beehives were added to the Motherhouse grounds in 2005.
-The honey is used in the dining room and sold in the Book Nook gift shop on site.
-The remaining beeswax is used to make all-natural products, such as moisturizing cream, soap and lip balm.
-These, too, are sold on a limited basis in the gift shop.
+The honey is used in the dining room and sold in our online gift shop.
+The remaining beeswax is used to make all-natural products, such as moisturizing cream, soap and lip balm that are also available in the gift shop.
+Watch Sister Lyn catch a swarm of honeybees.

 Two 2,500-square-foot gardens, known as Miriam’s and Elizabeth’s Gardens, were created on the Motherhouse grounds and opened to the public in an effort to address food security issues in Beaver County.
-In the past three years, participants and the Sisters have donated more than 2,000 pounds of fresh produce to local food banks and soup kitchens.
+Between 2012-2020, our gardens donated 14,319 pounds of fresh produce to local food banks and soup kitchens.

 Green Teens, a component of the community gardens, trains youth in sustainable gardening skills and encourages teens to develop a relationship with Earth and one another in community while addressing a major social need – hunger.